 Channel Name: Each channel represented within this viewer is from a different seismic station in Southern California.
 The label represents the station name, e.g. “BAK” for a site in Bakersfield, the channel type “BHZ” (using the SEED format convention this is a low sample rate, vertical channel with high gain), and the network ownership, e.g. “CI” for SCSN.

 Offline Channel: Due to the large number of seismic installations throughout Southern California and the wide variety of environments in which they are located, occasionally a station will go offline.
 These offline stations are usually awaiting repair from a technician and will be brought back online as soon as possible.
 For more information on our stations visit our Network page.

-- Facebook Live Indicator: The red “Live” icon indicates that the feed is indeed live and running in real time.
-The eye icon represents how many people are currently being counted as viewing the stream in Facebook.
+Live Indicator: The red “Live” icon indicates that the feed is indeed live and running in real time.
+This indicator has been moved to the bottom next to the play button.

 Click on the local earthquake example below for more information on what different types of earth movement look like on the Live Seismograms Feed.

 Below is a playlist of Live Seismograms Feed recordings.
 Each recording displays a window of time corresponding to the detection of either a local earthquake above magnitude 3.0 or a teleseismic event from somewhere around the world.
 Note that the normal background “noise” signals are supressed when a legitimate event’s energy is detected by the seismometers, leaving just the earthquake’s energy visible.
 More examples will be added as significant events are detected.

 @CaltechQuake posts automatic earthquake notifications in real-time that have not been reviewed by a seismologist.
 Messages are only sent for events larger than M2.75.